Frequently asked questions

 What happens in the first session?

-During the 50 minute session, we simply have a conversation.
+With both in-person and telehealth, during the 50 minute session, we simply have a conversation.
 I ask you what brings you in and how you would like me to be helpful to you.
-After discussing with my patients details around their presenting concerns, relevant history, and goals for therapy, I share with them my initial impressions as far as my understanding of their symptoms, as well as my thoughts around treatment.
+After discussing with my patients details around their presenting concerns, relevant history, and goals for therapy, I share with them my initial impressions, my understanding of their symptoms, as well as thoughts on what will best help them achieve health and their desired goals.
+I also do a brief check-in to see how the patient felt during our time together.

 At the end of the first session, the majority of my patients report feeling more comfortable than they thought they would prior to coming to the appointment.